The U.S. central bank has decided to start trimming back its direct support of the American economy.

 The central bank has for months been weighing whether to trim its economic stimulus measures, but has backed off when one economic trend or another has fallen.

-Economist Mark Vitner at Wells Fargo Bank told VOA that many of the conditions that Fed policy makers cited in September as a reason to not cut the securities purchases have now diminished.
+Economist Mark Vitner at Wells Fargo Bank says that many of the conditions that Fed policy makers cited in September as a reason to not cut the securities purchases have now diminished.

-Fed vice chair Janet Yellen has been nominated to replace him in February, and could win Senate confirmation in the coming days.
+Fed vice chair Janet Yellen, who voted for the cut in asset purchases, has been nominated to replace Bernanke in February and could win Senate confirmation in the coming days.